Mountain Equipment Company

 Mountain Equipment Company, or MEC, is a chain of Canadian retail stores that sell outdoor recreation gear, formed from the assets of the defunct retail co-operative Mountain Equipment Co-op.
-It is owned by the American private equity firm Kingswood Capital Management, which acquired these assets in October 2020.
+It was formed by the American private equity firm Kingswood Capital Management, which acquired these assets in October 2020.
+In 2025, it was sold to a "group of Canadian investors", with Kingswood retaining a minority stake in the company.

 History

 Kingswood, via a newly-formed subsidiary initially named MEC Canada Inc., assumed 21 stores from Mountain Equipment Co-op in late 2020.
 The business continued to operate under the brand MEC; the new company also assumed ownership of other trademarks such as the "Mountain Equipment Co-op" name, but could no longer accurately call the operation a co-op.
 The new management claims to have turned the money-losing co-op into a profitable venture in the first few months of operation, despite the COVID-19 pandemic that was in progress at the time.

 Changes made included ending the practice of returning seasonal merchandise to the warehouse at the end of the season and instead using sales to clear it, including redesigning store manager bonuses to create incentives to promote this.
 The new company also moved out of its leased headquarters and into cheaper accommodations, as well as renegotiating store leases with landlords.
 About 100 head office staff were laid off.
 In 2021, the company also planned to close its warehouse in Brampton, Ontario and contract that function out to a third party provider.

 Re-establishing the organization's creditworthiness with suppliers following the co-op's bankruptcy was an early priority.

 The management also streamlined supply chains and production of the MEC branded products, a line that had been losing money in recent years.
 This included ending the practice of MEC buying its own fabric for contractor production, which in the opinion of the new management resulted in waste and excessive risk.

 The new management moved immediately to address former co-op members who were angry that the co-op's assets had been sold without member consultation and also that the historic Canadian brand had been sold to a for-profit American company.
 Kingswood’s founder and managing partner, Alex Wolf, stated, "the reaction – which was pretty dramatic – we think is a testament to how strongly people feel about the brand and the desire for the brand to continue."